hardbyte/rpython-post/readme.md

 We need to check that we can create a chunk and disassemble it.
-The quickest way to do this is to use python during development and debugging then every so often try to translate it.
+The quickest way to do this is to use Python during development and debugging then every so often try to translate it.

-Getting the disassemble part through the rpython translator was a hurdle for me as I quickly found that many `str` methods such as `format` are not supported, and only very basic `%` based formatting is supported.
+Getting the disassemble part through the RPython translator was a hurdle for me as I quickly found that many `str` methods such as `format` are not supported, and only very basic `%` based formatting is supported.
 I ended up creating helper functions for string manipulation such as: